 WATCH: Mets vs. Braves on MLB The Show 20

-See how the Mets fared as they opened a four-game series against the Atlanta Braves in Game 16 of the 2020 virtual season on MLB The Show 20.
+See how Steven Matz and the Mets fared as they continued a four-game series against the Atlanta Braves in Game 17 of the 2020 virtual season on MLB The Show 20.

 Tweets